 For 5GC, if the PSA UPF indicates the support of the PDUSM and PSITLM features as specified in clause 8.2.25, and a QoS flow is created for application traffic subject for PDU Set based handling, the SMF may request the UPF to perform PDU Set Importance based transport level packet marking by provisioning one ore more Extended Transport Level Marking IE(s) in the Forwarding Parameters IE in the DL FAR which is associated with the PDR identifying the application traffic, where each Extended Transport Level Marking IE contains a DSCP value (for transport level marking) associated with one or more PDU Set Importance values.

+If the I-UPF is requested to perform the transport level packet marking based on the DiffServ Code Point value of the incoming packet, the DiffServ Code Point value of the incoming packet shall be stored in the I-UPF during the outer header removal performed according to the PDR.

+NOTE x: If no transport level packet marking value is provided, the UPF performs transport level marking based on its pre-configured logic.